solobits/solobits.github.io/_posts/2020_06_16-statemgmt-get.md

 <img src="https://solobits.github.io/gifs/2020_06_19-statemgmt-get.gif"/>

 ### Upcoming Articles
-I'll be writing a list of Articles that will conver almost everything that we can do with GET namingly:
+I'll be writing a list of Articles that will cover almost everything that we can do with GET namingly:

 - Dependency Management
 - Router